 Pasta.
 I only have two different kinds of pasta, generally in my cupboard.
-Elbow and spaghetti.
-They seem to be a universal stock up pasta for us.
-I only buy something else if it’s needed for a particular recipe – like lasagna.
+Elbow and spaghetti seem to be a universal stock-up pasta for us.
+I only buy something else if needed for a particular recipe – like lasagna.
 Or spirals for a pasta salad.

 Macaroni and Cheese.
 I buy Annie’s Macaroni and Cheese in bulk from BJ’s.
 It is our favorite, and sometimes, you need a box of mac and cheese on hand.

 Rice.
 A great side dish or a way to stretch some meat and vegetables out.
 Also, the perfect addition to a casserole.
-I used to love to warm up leftover rice, add some brown sugar and milk to eat for breakfast.
+I used to love to warm up leftover rice and add some brown sugar and milk to eat for breakfast.

 Stock.
 Boxed chicken stock or Better Thank Broth is a needed pantry staple.
-It’s not only good for soup or gravy but also works to flavor rice or pasta.
+It’s good for soup or gravy and works to flavor rice or pasta.

 Oatmeal.
-Old fashioned rolled oats can be used in baking, for breakfast, to add to ground beef as a binder for meatloaf or meatballs.
-Oatmeal is also great for a quick fruit crisp using some of the frozen fruit mentioned below.
-And it is pretty versatile, and its an inexpensive addition to any and every food pantry.
+Old fashioned rolled oats can be used in baking, for breakfast, or to add to ground beef as a binder for meatloaf or meatballs.
+Oatmeal is also great for a quick fruit crisp using some frozen fruit mentioned below.
+And it is pretty versatile, and it’s an inexpensive addition to any and every food pantry.

 Spices.
-Spices offer a frugal way to completely change the flavor of those chicken thighs ou got a deal on and stocked the freezer with.
+Spices offer a frugal way to change the flavor of those chicken thighs.
 Add curry or a rotisserie chicken rub.
-Sprinkle with a little lemon pepper mix to make a delicious lemon butter chicken.
+Sprinkle with a lemon pepper mix to make a delicious lemon butter chicken.
 Try a little poultry seasoning to jazz up that poultry!!
+Ultimately you got a deal on and stocked the freezer.

 Coffee And Tea.
 Honestly.
 I always have more than enough of these two beverages.
 Many times when you think you are hungry, you are just thirsty.
-And nothing helps me more or quite frankly makes me happier than a sweet, warm beverage.
-Regardless of the season.
+And nothing helps me more or makes me happier than a sweet, warm beverage, regardless of the season.
 And really, this should have been number one.